2006 Regular Session

 WHEREAS, it is with great pride that we recognize this individual who has brought honor to and been an outstanding mentor to the youth of this community and state:

 NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, That we do hereby commend and congratulate Benjamin Coyte Vance on being inducted into the Mississippi Coaches Association Hall of Fame, and express our warmest wishes for continued success in all his future endeavors.

-BE IT FURTHER RESOLVED, That a copy of this resolution be presented to Mr. and Mrs. Bobby Rush and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to Coach Benjamin Coyte Vance and be made available to the members of the Capitol Press Corps.